K-rnivoro/Keymmodore-64/README.md

 ## Commodore-128 Compatible Mode.

 Implementing C-128 Keyboard is a challenge due to having more keys than a C-64 keyboard.
-For that, the RIGHT SHIFT is implemented as a FUNCTION or Modifier Key, allowing to to access to the propietary keys of the C-128 which are mapped on the C-64 keyboard in this way (marked in green):

 <img width="1024" height="284" alt="image" src="https://github.com/user-attachments/assets/ca4b3700-139b-4932-b9c7-5f5940c27530" />

+### Exclusive C-128 Keys.

+Because implementing C= as Modifier Key is not possible due to being used by the computer itself, RIGHT SHIFT is mapped as a Function or Modifier Key, allowing access to the propietary keys of the C-128 which are mapped on the C-64 keyboard in this way (marked in green):

+- Left Arrow key, will result in ESC key.
-So for example: pressing RIGHT SHIFT and the 1/! key, will result in a "1" instead of a "!", because it corresponds to the Key 1 of the Numerical Pad, not the regular 1 Key.
+- Pressing first first row keys, from 1 (one) to - (minus) keys, will result in the corresponding Numerical Pad key.
+For example, pressing 1/! will result in a "1" instead of a "!", because it corresponds to the Key 1 of the Numerical Pad, not the regular 1 Key.
+- CONTROL key is TAB.
+- RUN/STOP is ALT.
+- Up Arrow key is CAPS LOCK.
+- RETURN is Numpad´s RETURN.
+- >/. is Numpad´s decimal.
+- F1 in HELP.
+- F3 is LINE FEED.
+- F5 is 40/80 DISPLAY.
+- f7 is NO SCROLL.

 ### CURSOR Keys in C-128 Mode.

-C-128 has double cursor keys, the regular two C-64 keys, and the exclusive four C-128 independent keys.
-So, both cursor keys work this way:
+C-128 has double set of cursor keys: The regular two C-64 keys, and the exclusive four C-128 independent keys.
+So, the two C-64 keys work this way:

 - With no modifier key pressed, they work as originally labeled: Down and Right respectively.
-- With Left SHIFT key, they work also as original labeled: Up and Left.
+- With Left SHIFT key, they work also as original labeled too: Up and Left.
 - With RIGHT SHIFT key, they work as Up and Left C-128 exclusive keys.
 - With Commodore Key (C=) they work as Down and Right C-128 exclusive keys (pretty stupid but necessary for completeness)

-Remember to press C= and CONTROL keys to switch back to PC Compatible Mode.
+As usual, C= and CONTROL keys switch back to PC Compatible Mode.

 ## Commodore PET Graphics Keyboard Compatible Mode.